Faizon Love: Controversy, lawsuits, and arrests

 In 2022, a personal assistant to Love, Hevekiah Walker, sued him and his company, Assembly Robot Inc., alleging that Love sexually harassed her during her five-month tenure as Love's personal assistant in Love's Gwinnett County home.
 Neither Love, nor his company, responded to the complaint leading to a default judgment against them in 2023, the court awarding Walker $500,000 plus approximately $43,000 in interest and costs.
 In June 2024, Walker filed a garnishment against NBCUniversal to recover any residual payments due Love that NBCUniversal held.
 NBCUniversal failed to respond to the garnishment and a $543,652 default judgment was rendered against it.
 Then NBCUniversal missed another deadline in failing to seek to modify the judgment within 90 more days.
 After finally attempting to void the default judgment, which attempt was unsuccessful, on August 26, 2025, NBCUniversal appealed the judgment to the Georgia Supreme Court claiming it was arbitrary to be responsible for the entire judgment as it claimed it had just $652 in residual payments due Love that could be originally garnished.

-In February 2025, Love was accused of attacking a female hotel clerk with a credit card machine after she told him she couldn't give him the room he booked through a third party.
+In February 2025, Love was accused of attacking a female hotel clerk with a credit card machine after she told him she could not give him the room he booked through a third party.
 In July 2025, a San Diego County California judge said there was enough evidence to move the felony case forward.
-Love has pled not guilty with trial set for January 2026.
+Love has pleaded not guilty.
+On June 16, 2026, he was arrested in Tampa, Florida after failing to appear in court in connection to a paternity suit filed against him by Tiffany Lee, the mother of his child.
+He was held without bond and served 16 days for contempt of court.